KosstAmojan/Python_Hash_Map_Implementation/README.md

-# Python_Hash_Map_Implementation -- this python script builds a hash map data structure and provides all the needed functionality and
+# Python_Hash_Map_Implementation
-operations of a typical hash map implementation.
+These python scripts build a hash map data structure that provides all the needed functionality and efficiency of a typical hash map implementation.